team3130/Kitbot-2015/README.md

 Also create a new directory in there (your new "wpilib\OpenCV" directory) and name it "include".
 Copy the content of 2168_Vision_Example\_Includes\OpenCV\2.4.10 into that new "include" directory

+## Hack WPILIB so it won't conflict with OpenCV

+Find the WPILib.h file.
+Usually it is stored in C:\Users\<your username>\wpilib\cpp\current\include\
+Open it in a text editor and change the line #8 "#define REAL" to something like "#define REAL_ROBOT" The keyword "REAL" is used in OpenCV in a data type enumeration.

 That should work with already existing OpenCV testing projects.

-Whenever you create a new robot project and are going to use OpenCV follow these steps:
+## Whenever you create a new robot project to use OpenCV

 1. Right-click on the project and select "Propertirs".
 Go to "C/C++ Build" -> "Settings".